 Powerball came into being when Lotto*America ended in .
 The four existing sets of white balls were added, with four new sets of red balls, and the number of draw machines was doubled as well, taking it to four.
 The first Powerball draw, with a US $2 million starting jackpot, was April 22, 1992, To win, you had to match five balls from 1 to 45 and one Powerball from 1 to 45.

 saw the original white balls retired and replaced by four new sets - officially known as sets 5, 6, 7 and 8.
 These joined the four red sets that were still being used, known as 1R, 2R, 3R and 4R.
-The summer of 1996 also saw live Powerball draws broadcast from Atlanta, GA, which was the host city of the Summer Olympic Games in that year.
-At the end of August, the state of Georgia stopped selling tickets for Powerball.
+The summer of 1996 also saw live Powerball draws broadcast from Atlanta, GA, which was the host city of the Summer Olympic Games that year.
+At the end of August, the State of Georgia stopped selling tickets for Powerball.

 On , the original four sets of red balls, over seven years old, were taken out of commission.
 Four new red sets - 5R, 6R, 7R and 8R - were added to the draw rotation, along with sets 9, 10, 11 and 12 of white balls.
-White sets 5-8 were retired on this date too.
+White sets 5-8 were retired on this date.

 was a landmark date as the cash jackpot for the draw hit US $165,803,324.51.
 This finally smashed the previous record of US $161,496,959, which had stood since June 1998.